SAP/sap-cdc-sdk-android/README.md

 **Example:**

     val authResponse: IAuthResponse = // ... perform authentication operation
     when (authResponse.state()) {
 	     AuthState.SUCCESS -> {
 		     // Authentication successful, proceed with the application flow }
 	     AuthState.ERROR -> {
-            // Authentication failed, handle the error
-            val error = authResponse.toDisplayError()
+		     // Authentication failed, handle the error val error = 	authResponse.toDisplayError()
 		     // ... display error message or take corrective action }
 	     AuthState.INTERRUPTED -> {
 		     // Authentication interrupted, resolve the issue
 		     val resolvableContext = authResponse.resolvable()
 		     // ... use resolvableContext to gather additional information or perform necessary steps }
 	}

 ## Resolving Interruptions

 During an authentication flow, certain errors may require additional steps to be taken by the user before the flow can be completed.
-These errors are considered "resolvable" and are indicated by an AuthState.INTERRUPTED state in the IAuthResponse object.
+These errors are considered "resolvable" and are indicated by an `AuthState.INTERRUPTED` state in the `IAuthResponse` object.
-To resolve an interrupted authentication flow, you need to utilize the AuthenticationResolve interface.
+To resolve an interrupted authentication flow, you need to utilize the `AuthenticationService's` resolve() interface.
 This interface provides methods for gathering the necessary information from the user and resuming the authentication process.

 **Steps to Resolve an Interrupted Flow**

-1. **Identify the interruption:** When an authentication operation returns an IAuthResponse with AuthState.INTERRUPTED, it means the flow has been interrupted.
-Determine the error using the "authResponse.cdcResponse().errorCode()" method.
+1. **Identify the interruption:** When an authentication operation returns an IAuthResponse with `AuthState.INTERRUPTED`, it means the flow has been interrupted.
+Determine the error using the `authResponse.cdcResponse().errorCode()` method.

-2. **Gather required information:** The ResolvableContext object contains details about the interruption, including the missing required fields or any other information needed to resolve the issue.
+2. **Gather required information:** The `ResolvableContext` object contains details about the interruption, including the missing required fields or any other information needed to resolve the issue.
 Use this information to prompt the user for the necessary input.
-You can access the ResolvableContext object using the resolvable() method of the IAuthResponse.
+You can access the `ResolvableContext` object using the `resolvable()` method of the `IAuthResponse`.

-3. **Call to resolve**: Use the resolve() method of the AuthenticationResolve interface, using the correct resolve method for the specific interruption error.
+3. **Call to resolve**: Use the resolve() method of the `AuthenticationService's` resolve()  interface, using the correct resolve method for the specific interruption error.

 **Example:**

      val authResponse: IAuthResponse = // ... perform authentication operation
      if (authResponse.state() == AuthState.INTERRUPTED) {
      // ...
 Determine the error
 	 when (authResponse.cdcResponse().errorCode()) {
 		 ResolvableContext.ERR_ACCOUNT_PENDING_REGISTRATION -> {
 			  val resolvableContext = authResponse.resolvable()
 			  // ... prompt the user for missing required fields based on resolvableContext navigateToSpecificViewToResolveInterruption(resolvableContext)
 			  }
 		}
 	}

-When the information is available, call the relevant resolve interface.
+**When the information is available, call the relevant resolve interface.**

     // ...
 Create a map of serialized parameters (missing profile fields for example). val params = mutableMapOf(key to serializedJsonValue)
     // ...
 Use the provided resolve interface to resolve the interruption. val resolveResponse =  authenticationService.resolve().pendingRegistrationWith(regToken, params)

 # Web Screen-Sets

-Web Screen-Sets and Integration with Android

 Web Screen Sets are dynamic web user interfaces that allow for customized authentication flows.
 They provide a flexible and customizable way to design and implement user login and registration experiences.

-The SDK utilizes the WebBridgeJS object to connect the Android application to Web ScreenSets.
+The SDK utilizes the `WebBridgeJS` object to connect the Android application to Web ScreenSets.
 This object creates a JavaScript bridge between the native application and a WebView element running the CDC JavaScript SDK.

 **How it Works:**

 1. WebView: The Android application uses a WebView element to display the Web Screen-Sets.
 The WebView acts as a container for the web-based UI.

 2. CDC JavaScript SDK.: The Web Screen-Sets are built using the JS CDC SDK, which provides the necessary JavaScript functions and components for authentication flows.

-3. WebBridgeJS: The WebBridgeJS object acts as a communication channel between the native Android and JavaScript code running in the WebView.
+3. `WebBridgeJS`: The `WebBridgeJS` object acts as a communication channel between the native Android and JavaScript code running in the WebView.
 It enables bidirectional communication, allowing the native application to call JavaScript functions and vice versa.

 4. Customized Authentication Flows: Web Screen-Sets allow for customization of the authentication flow, enabling developers to tailor the user experience to their specific needs.
 This includes customizing the look and feel of the UI, adding custom logic, and integrating with other services.

 **Benefits of Using Web Screen-Sets:**